-I had this second surgery because I wanted to be healthier, accomplish things I couldn’t do before, start my own family someday, and maybe be taken seriously by society.
+I had this second surgery because I wanted to be healthier, accomplish things I couldn’t do before, to possibly start my own family someday, and maybe be taken seriously by society.
 The people who matter most are by my side and don’t judge me.
 This is my journey and mine alone.